mrjackyliang/transmission-vpn/README.md

 The script does not support checking ports behind NAT, as it will simply mark the specified port as `closed`.
 If the VPN is behind a NAT device, make sure the `PORT_FWD` variable is blank.

 __NOTE:__ The repair script will fail/restart when `PORT_FWD` is not empty while behind NAT.

-## Maintainer Change Fix
-In light of the recent update from Daioul (v2.92-12) to Safihre (v2.93-13), it broke the start and stop Transmission script, and changed the default user and groups.

-If you are using Safihre's version, here are the changes needed to be made:

-- The default variable of __TRANS_USER__ is "sc-transmission"
-- The default variable of __TRANS_GROUP__ is "transmission"

-__NOTE:__ This script has replaced the `start-stop-status` script with `synopkg` (Synology Package Center Command Line).